310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Tetora %}
-Mm...
-I dunno what you’re on about, but that’s another reason why I think you and Morisawa-senpai make a good combination.
+Mm… I dunno what you’re on about, but that’s another reason why I think you and Morisawa-senpai make a good combination.

 ‘Cuz on the other hand, Morisawa-senpai always talks about things in a super simple and clear way.